iAmKankan/MachineLearning_With_Python/unsupervised/README.md

 * **Recommendation Engines:** Using past purchase behavior data, unsupervised learning can help to discover data trends that can be used to develop more effective cross-selling strategies.
 This is used to make relevant add-on recommendations to customers during the checkout process for online retailers.
 * **Natural language processing (NLP):** Unsupervised learning is used in a variety of NLP tasks, including topic modeling, document clustering, and part-of-speech tagging.

+### Challenges of unsupervised learning
+While unsupervised learning has many benefits, some challenges can occur when it allows machine learning models to execute without any human intervention.
+Some of these challenges can include:

+* **Computational complexity due to a high volume of training data**
+* **Longer training times**
+* **Higher risk of inaccurate results**
+* **Human intervention to validate output variables**
+* **Lack of transparency into the basis on which data was clustered**

 ### References:
 ![grape](https://user-images.githubusercontent.com/12748752/126882595-d1f5449e-14bb-4ab3-809c-292caf0858a1.png)
 * [IBM](https://www.ibm.com/topics/unsupervised-learning)